viliusan/ibm-task-frontend/README.md

 To install and run the project locally, first you must clone both 'ibm-task-frontend' and 'ibm-task' repositories into your machine, and then run `npm install` for both folders to install the required dependencies.

+Then, you need to create a .env file in the ibm-task-frontend src directory with a REACT_APP_BACKEND_URL variable pointing to the server.

 Next, start both projects with `npm start` and you are good to go!
 Front-end will be running on port 3000, back-end runs on port 9999

 User action history, such as search queries and details about clicked articles will also be stored in MongoDB.
 Look for `userActions` database after navigating through the application.